victorlaiyeeteng/tp/docs/team/redtailedfox.md

 * **Community**:
   * Advised a team outside of class how to abstract their fields for better object-oriented design.
-  * Avised a team outside of class how to reduce arrowhead code design in their methods.
+  * Advised a team outside of class how to reduce arrowhead code design in their methods.